prashikm/python-learnings/1_hello_world/README.md

 ## Print function

-It is used to diaplay output on command line interface.
+It is used to display output on command line interface.

 ```python
 print('The first computer programmer was a female mathematician: Ada Lovelace')